mtak0235/simmons_transcendence/backend/node/app/event.md

-participant cls as clientStorage participant c as client participant ga as server participant ss as sessionStore participant ms as MessageStore participant cns as ChannelList participant cs as EventService participant r as Repository participant rt as RoomTable
+participant cls as clientStorage participant c as client participant ga as server participant ss as userStore participant ms as MessageStore participant cns as ChannelList participant cs as EventService participant rt as RoomTable participant r as Repository

 c->>cls: saveFriend(targetId)
 c->>ga: <<follow>>(targetId)